 The Average Price of a Starter Home Across the U.S.

 Starter homes might be losing their luster, partly because millennials are approaching homeownership differently from previous generations.
 However, it's not entirely by choice.
-The National Association of Realtors (NAR) reported that the average price of homes purchased by first-time homebuyers was $219,300 in the final quarter of 2018.
-This is a 9.5% increase over the average price from 2016.
+The National Association of Realtors (NAR) reported that the median price of homes purchased by first-time homebuyers was $215,000 in 2019.
+This is a 5.5% increase over the median price of $203,700 from 2018.
 Such rising prices and larger student loan debt have made it more difficult for young professionals to save enough money for a down payment on their first home.

 This means it is more common for millennials to rent or live with their parents longer before buying their first homes.
 When they do buy, they often skip the starter home and move into something nicer where they plan to spend more time.